BONUS: learn directory structure

 the terminal shows

-• I change directory to the other child of parent
+• I change directory to the other child of doe

 the terminal shows

-• I list the contents of the folder
+• I show what is in the folder

 ls